Parametric control of Meissner screening in light-driven superconductors: Method

 with the equilibrium Cooper pair density $n_0= \mu/g$.
 The superconductor is isotropic for $t_{xy}= t_z$ and anisotropic for $t_{xy} \neq t_z$.

 We derive the Euler-Lagrange equations from Eq.~\eqref{eq:Lagrangian} and include damping terms,

 where $\gamma_{\mathrm{sc}}$ and $\gamma_{\mathrm{el},j}$ are phenomenological damping coefficients of the order parameter and the electric field, respectively.
-We note that these equations are the zero temperature limit of the Langevin equations used in Ref.~\cite{Homann2022}.
+We note that these equations are the zero-temperature limit of the Langevin equations used in Ref.~\cite{Homann2022}.

 We numerically solve the equations of motion employing periodic boundary conditions along the $y$ axis.
 With this boundary condition, we take the superconducting sample to be spatially homogeneous along the $y$ axis, rather than having open boundary conditions.
 We assume open boundary conditions in the $x$ and $z$ direction and impose a spatially uniform magnetic field $\mathbf{B}= B_{\mathrm{ext}} \mathbf{\hat{y}}$ at the surfaces in $x$ and $z$ direction.
 For this purpose, we add one numerical layer outside the sample; see Fig.~\ref{fig:fig1}(a).
 On the external plaquettes, we fix the magnetic field to zero, ramp it up to a non-zero constant or specify a temporally oscillating value in the following.
 Thus, we model different physical scenarios.
 To simulate the vacuum, we set the order parameter and the tunneling coefficients to zero outside the sample.
 Inside the sample, we initialize the order parameter and the vector potential in the ground state, where $\psi_{\mathbf{r}} \equiv \sqrt{\mu/g}$ and $\mathbf{A}_{\mathrm{r}} \equiv 0$, and integrate the differential equations using Heun's method with a step size of $\Delta t= 2.5~\mathrm{ns}$.